ruthrootz/azure-certifications-study-notes/az-204/scott-duffy-course.md

     - central spot that puts together the logs/diognostics from all your resources
 - logging for VM
     - you have to enable monitoring
-    - and choose what to monitor and what logs to collect
+    - and choose what to performance counter to monitor and what logs to collect
     - you could choose to send the diagnostic data to Application Insights
+    - you can configure the Azure Diagnositcs agent (where the logs are stored, disk quota, etc.)
 - logging for Function App
     -